guenchi/Node.sc/README.md

 In the future, efforts will be made to extend to the R6RS Scheme standard.

-NodeScheme running on [Chez Scheme](https://www.scheme.com) to compile the Scheme code into JavaScript code and use the [Nanopass](http://nanopass.org) framework to design the compiler backend.
+Node.sc running on [Chez Scheme](https://www.scheme.com) to compile the Scheme code into JavaScript code and use the [Nanopass](http://nanopass.org) framework to design the compiler backend.

 ### Demo: syntax-rules macro compile to js